OpenWaterFoundation/owf-learn-mkdocs/mkdocs-project/docs/use-site.md

 ## Save a Page to a File ##

-It may be desirable to, for example, email a single page to a third party.
+It may be desirable to, for example, email a single page to a third party or archive the document as if viewed.
 The following sections describe how to save the file using common browsers.

 ### Chrome Browser ###